JustinCappos/fdtables/docs/empty_fds_for_exec.md

-removes all entries with should_cloexec set with close handlers are called
+removes all entries with `should_cloexec` set with close handlers are called

-This goes through every entry in a cage's fdtable and removes all entries that have should_cloexec set to true.
+This goes through every entry in a cage's fdtable and removes all entries that have `should_cloexec` set to true.
 These entries have the appropriate close handlers called to handle this call.
-See [register_close_handlers].
+See [`register_close_handlers`].

-Panics:
+# Panics
   Invalid cageid

-Errors:
+# Errors
   None

-Example:
+# Example
 ```
 # use fdtables::*;
 # let src_cage_id = threei::TESTING_CAGEID;